Secrets to Mastering Lowercase Calligraphy

 Master lowercase calligraphy and you’ll master hand-lettering.
 Actually, this isn’t far from the truth.
 One of the first things you’ll discover when you start down the hand-lettering road is that lowercase calligraphy is at the heart of what it means to be a hand-lettering artist – yes, lowercase specifically.
 Not capital letters, not fancy flourishes – we’re talking about ordinary, thick-to-thin brush lettering.

-In this guide, we’ll take you through the journey of what it means to master lowercase calligraphy.
+In this guide, we’ll take you through the journey of what it means to master lowercase calligraphy and provide you with a FREE download to practice your skills!
 We’ll cover…

 What Is Lowercase Calligraphy?